Rahul7z/Amazon-Project/README.md

 # AWS Data Analytical Platform for the City of Vancouver

-# Project Description
-This project focuses on designing and implementing a Data Analytical Platform (DAP) for the City of Vancouver using AWS services.
-The platform aims to streamline data ingestion, storage, and analysis, providing insights across various domains, including Business and Economy.
-By leveraging AWS S3, Glue, and Athena, the platform handles datasets from 2013 to 2024 business licenses to offer valuable descriptive analysis.

-# Objective
-The objective is to build a scalable and efficient data analytical platform using AWS that can handle large datasets, provide clean and restructured data, and generate insightful analyses.
-Specifically, the project aims to understand trends in business license issuance, analyze fees, and generate insights for policymakers and business operators in Vancouver.

-# Dataset
-The primary dataset includes business license data from 2013 to 2024 for the province of British Columbia, particularly focusing on the years 2023 and 2024.
-The data was sourced from the City of Vancouver's open data portal and includes fields such as business type, license fees, issue date, and expiry date.

-Link to dataset: Business Licenses 2013-2024

-# Methodology
-## Data Collection and Preparation:

-Data was sourced from the City of Vancouver's open data portal.
-Files were cleaned using AWS Glue Databrew to remove missing values and reformat columns.
-Dataset restructuring involved the addition of derived columns and data-type changes.
-Data Storage Design:

-Data was stored in an AWS S3 bucket with folders for "Landing" (raw data), "Raw" (processed data), and "Curated" (analyzed data).
-Folders were created for both the 2023 and 2024 datasets.
-## Data Pipeline Implementation:

-## ETL (Extract, Transform, Load) processes were managed using AWS Glue.
-The pipeline involved schema changes, union operations for combining datasets, and aggregate functions to compute metrics like the average fee paid for licenses.
-Data Analysis and Visualization:

-## Data was analyzed in AWS Athena, with a custom table created to store processed data.
-Data was visualized using tools like AWS Quicksight and Matplotlib for insights into business license trends.
-Data Publishing:

-## The analyzed data was published on an EC2 instance configured as a web server, accessible via a public IP.
-Tools and Technologies
-Data Storage & Processing: AWS S3, AWS Glue
-Data Cleaning & Restructuring: AWS Glue Databrew
-Data Analysis: AWS Athena
-Visualization: AWS Quicksight, Python (Matplotlib)
-Publishing: EC2 (Web Server)
-# Deliverables
-A cleaned and restructured dataset for business licenses from 2023 and 2024.
-An ETL pipeline designed using AWS Glue to ingest and process data.
-Visualizations of business license trends in British Columbia.
-A final report summarizing key insights and analysis results.
-A published web server with access to analysis results.
+## Project Overview
+This project focuses on the design and implementation of an AWS Data Analytical Platform (DAP) for processing and analyzing business license data in the City of Vancouver.
+The project involves setting up scalable, secure, and efficient data pipelines using AWS services like S3, Glue, IAM, KMS, CloudWatch, and CloudTrail.
+By leveraging these services, the platform handles data ingestion, processing, governance, and real-time monitoring for effective insights.

+## Objective
+The objective of this project is to design a robust data platform capable of efficiently processing, cleaning, and analyzing business license data for Vancouver, BC.
+This project seeks to explore trends, fees, and the issuance of licenses using AWS services to ensure secure, scalable, and cost-effective operations.

+## Tools and Technologies
+AWS S3: For storing raw, processed, and analyzed data.
+AWS Glue: For creating ETL pipelines, data transformation, and governance.
+AWS Athena: For querying and analyzing data directly from S3.
+AWS IAM: For managing secure access to AWS resources.
+AWS KMS: For encrypting data at rest and in transit.
+AWS CloudWatch: For monitoring system performance and cost management.
+AWS CloudTrail: For logging and tracking API activities.
+EC2: For deploying data visualizations and reports.
+Project Structure
+Reports
+The project has two key reports, each outlining specific aspects of the AWS platform’s design, security, and analysis:

+## Part 1 Report: Data Analytical Platform Design
+Covers the overall architecture, data ingestion methods, and the steps taken to process and analyze business license data.

+Part 2 Report: AWS Security, Governance, and Monitoring Highlights AWS’s security, data governance, and real-time monitoring services, focusing on how IAM, KMS, Glue, and CloudWatch are integrated for this project.

+Datasets
+The following datasets, consisting of business licenses data from 2023 and 2024, were used to demonstrate data cleaning, ingestion, and analysis:

+Business Licenses 2023
+Business Licenses 2024
+These datasets were ingested into AWS S3 and processed using AWS Glue for further analysis in Athena.

+## Scripts
+Python scripts were used to clean and process the business license data.
+These scripts can be adapted for other datasets or ETL processes.

+## Data Processing Script
+Demonstrates how to clean and process business license data using Python and AWS Glue.
+Architecture
+The project’s architecture diagram illustrates how AWS services were integrated to handle the data pipeline from ingestion to analysis, including security and monitoring features.

+## Architecture Diagram
+This diagram visualizes the flow of data through AWS services, showing key elements like IAM, S3, Glue, CloudWatch, and EC2.

+## Methodology
+1. Data Collection
+Source: Data was sourced from the City of Vancouver’s open data portal, focusing on business license data for the years 2023 and 2024.
+2. Data Ingestion
+The raw data was stored in AWS S3, with separate folders for 2023 and 2024 business licenses data.
+A detailed explanation of the data storage design includes:
+Landing Folder: Stores the raw operational data.
+Raw Folder: Stores cleaned and restructured data.
+Curated Folder: Stores analyzed data after ETL processing.
+3. Data Processing
+Data cleaning and restructuring were handled using AWS Glue.
+Glue’s Databrew was used to automate ETL (Extract, Transform, Load) processes.
+Data was then analyzed using AWS Athena, providing insights into business trends, average license fees, and more.
+4. Data Governance & Security
+IAM and KMS were employed to enforce access control and data encryption.
+Sensitive data was protected using KMS encryption both at rest and in transit.
+AWS Glue handled data governance, ensuring data quality and compliance with pre-defined policies.
+5. Data Monitoring
+AWS CloudWatch provided real-time monitoring of resource usage and costs.
+CloudTrail tracked API activities, logging data access and changes to ensure full transparency.
+## Key Features
+### Data Security:
+AWS IAM and KMS were used to control access and ensure the security of sensitive data.
+### Data Governance:
+AWS Glue automated data cleaning and monitoring, ensuring that only relevant, compliant data was processed.
+### Data Monitoring:
+AWS CloudWatch and CloudTrail provided real-time monitoring and cost management, with alarms configured to track unexpected changes in usage.

+## View Results in AWS Athena:
+Use AWS Athena to query and analyze the cleaned data stored in your S3 bucket.
+You can create SQL queries to extract insights into business license trends and fees.

+## Deliverables
+Reports:
+Detailed descriptions of the project’s design, implementation, and AWS services used.

+## Sample Datasets:
+Cleaned and processed datasets from 2023 and 2024 for analysis in AWS Athena.

+Scripts:
+Python scripts for processing and cleaning business license data, ready to be integrated with AWS Glue pipelines.

+Architecture Diagram:
+A visual guide to the AWS services used in the project, highlighting how they interact and handle different parts of the data pipeline.

+## Conclusion
+The AWS Data Analytical Platform for the City of Vancouver offers a scalable, secure, and efficient solution for processing business license data.
+By integrating AWS services such as S3, Glue, IAM, and CloudWatch, the platform ensures high standards of operational excellence, security, and cost efficiency.
+The insights generated from this data can be used to inform policy decisions and improve the management of business licenses in Vancouver.